agg-shambhavi/MLH-Projects/projects/sprint3.md

 This project ended up being a kind of a research project for us since we spent quite a lot of our time reading the paper on Partial Convolutions by NVIDIA, understanding how it works, and implementing it.
 We found a Keras implementation which gave pretty good results.
 We understood the paper with the Keras code, and created a PyTorch implementation.
 Since this model is a bit large in size, we decided to go ahead with building a desktop application which can be used offline.

-## 🕒 Training Time

-The paper which we referred to has trained the model on 3 different datasets, for a period of 14 days.
-Where as with the resources we had(thanks to Google Colab), we just trained our model on a subset of the Places2 dataset for one night.
-Based on this limited amount of training, the model does not match the performance given by the original implementation, but it does a pretty good job.
-In future, should we get the time and resources to train the model completely, we would be able to improve our model a lot.

-Our model can be downloaded from [here](https://drive.google.com/file/d/1_J-NgecLjU9PDvkmnJAo7-ghcQuqia2N/view?usp=sharing).

 ## 📕 Resources

 - [https://github.com/MathiasGruber/PConv-Keras](https://github.com/MathiasGruber/PConv-Keras)